 There are so many flavors and textures in it that it just makes my taste buds so happy.

-And it’s not all stuck together in a ball like a lot of stuffings can tend to get.
+And it’s not a dry stuffing, all stuck together in a ball like a lot of bread dressings can tend to get.

 This recipe is flaky, buttery, crispy, crunchy, holiday goodness in every single bite.

-Combine it with some turkey, mashed potatoes and gravy and I am in heaven!
+Combine it with some roast turkey, mashed potatoes and gravy and I am in heaven!

 Try it for yourself.

-I guarantee you, once you make this stuffing, you’ll never go back to any other stuffing recipes.
+I guarantee you, once you make this bread dressing, you’ll never go back to any other dressing recipes.